Plug4Green/Plug4Green/P4GDemo/README.md

 After that you will be able to click on "Deploy Changes".
 It may require from some minutes to hours based on the system performances.

-### Create & migrate OpenStack VMs
+### Create OpenStack VMs

-After the installation, you would be able to access the Openstack graphical interface through a browser at [this address](172.16.0.2).
+After the installation, you should be able to access the Openstack graphical interface through a browser at [this address](172.16.0.2).
-In the Project tab, create two instances (VM) with the configuration you prefer.
+In the Project/Compute/Intances tab, click on "Launch instances".
+Create two instances (VM) with the configuration you prefer.
 I suggest to use the smallest flavor.

+### View and migrate OpenStack VMs

 The VMs position could be displayed through the nova command line as follows: